CODECZERO/Testcore/Readme.md

 # rember to rewrite and check code working
 kafka is need in backend as there are many live action to be handle and radit mq

+# know handle why message is not to user in same group in backend;